DHager/docker-php-library-demo/readme.md

 That means that the Composer team have updated their installer, and the local `docker/Dockerfile` is out of date.
 It needs to be edited to match the hash shown on [the Composer download page](https://getcomposer.org/download/).
 (And if you've forked the original project, send a pull request!)

+ ### FAQ & Commentary

+ #### Why not use `docker-compose` ?

+ Perhaps in a future project, where it's a whole LAMP stack being tested.
+For now, it seems like it would only confuse things to have an additional layer of orchestration.